Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 Jac-Peter Tölkes in Murnauer Moos in sunshine with alpine landscape

-To protect the sensitive moor landscape - and also for your own safety, because off the paths you can quickly sink into the moss and find it difficult to free yourself.
+To protect the sensitive moor landscape — and for your own safety, as you can easily sink into the ground off-trail.

-• Take everything you brought back with you.
+• Take everything you bring with you back home.

 Observe yes - please do not disturb or startle.